microsoft/PartnerResources/_docs/Skilling/D365 Academy/Business Central Academy/pva.md

 Explore Business Central integrated with **Power Virtual Agents**, **Microsoft Teams** and **Power Automate**.
 The scenario is based on a customer onboarding process.

-These two videos provide pre-sales engineers guidance on how to **demonstrate** and **configure** the integrated experience betweeen Business Central and Power Virtual Agents, Microsoft Teams and Power Automate.
+These two videos provide presales engineers guidance on how to **demonstrate** and **configure** the integrated experience betweeen Business Central and Power Virtual Agents, Microsoft Teams and Power Automate.

 {% include series.md
     includetags="business central academy|pva" includemethod="all"